 If you think you may be intolerant to certain foods, consult with your doctor or a dietician who can advise you on changes to your diet.

-Probiotic supplements can often help improve and reduce symptoms of gas and bloating in people with digestive problems.
+There is some evidence that probiotic supplements can often help improve and reduce symptoms of gas and bloating in people with digestive problems.

 However, this does depend on the individual as well as the type of probiotic strain used.